agarwalvipin/open_cfa/LOS/FRA/CFAI/Module 2.md

       * **Capitalizing:** Leads to **higher** profits, **higher** assets, and **higher** equity in the current period.
 Cash Flow from Operations (CFO) is also higher because the cash paid is classified as a Cash Flow from Investing (CFI) outflow.
 However, future profits will be lower due to ongoing depreciation expense.
       * **Expensing:** Leads to **lower** profits, **lower** assets, and **lower** equity in the current period.
 CFO is lower.
 However, future profits will be higher as there is no future depreciation.

-  * **CFA Exam Tip:** Exam questions frequently ask you to compare two companies based on their accounting choices.
+  * **<mark>EXAM TIP:</mark>:** Exam questions frequently ask you to compare two companies based on their accounting choices.
 A company that capitalizes aggressively will appear more profitable and have a stronger balance sheet (e.g., lower debt-to-assets ratio) in the short run than a company that expenses costs.
 You need to be able to identify and analyze the impact of these choices.

 -----